 We are blessed with an awesome group of leaders who meet monthly to pray and discern the direction of our congregation.
 Taking care of business is fun when shared in a group who commits to praying together and to participating in an engaging bible study at every meeting.

-Our current team consists of 8 people:
+Our current team consists of:

 Mary Feldskov – chair

-Karen Ross – our presbytery representative
+Karen Ross – secretary & our Western Ontario Waterways representative